greatest-ape/OctaSine/README.md

 ### Windows

 * Install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 Make sure that the Windows 10 SDK and the English language pack components are included during installation.
 * [Install the Rust compiler](https://rustup.rs/).
-When prompted, choose the nightly toolchain and to modify the path variable.
+When prompted, choose the stable toolchain and to modify the path variable.
 * Install LLVM
 * Install [cmake](https://cmake.org/download/).
 When prompted, choose the option to add cmake to the system executable path.
 * Install [git](https://git-scm.com/downloads).